 She duly arrived at New Romney and after minor modifications to the drivers seating and a repaint she entered service as No.11 Black Prince, the name formerly held by No.10.

 Since joining the Romney fleet, Black Prince has travelled to Ravenglass, the Liverpool Garden Festival, the Bure Valley Railway in Norfolk and to an exhibition in Japan.

 In 1989 she received some minor alterations that allow for easier maintenance and some cosmetic changes, such as smaller smoke deflectors, that give a truly fine and Germanic appearance.

-She is now (2019-20) on the way to John Fowler Engineering in Cumbria for a full overhaul, part-funded by the RHDRA.
+She has now been fully overhauled by John Fowler Engineering in Cumbria which was fully funded by the RHDRA.
 See more information here.

 German outline 4-6-2 Pacific locomotive.